 Once men have reached adulthood the amount of FSH usually remains constant.
 A low value is a sign that the pituitary gland is not functioning properly, and can be the cause of a low sperm count.
 An elevated level of FSH can be seen with certain pituitary gland tumors, or result from a loss of testicular function.

 In women who haven’t reached menopause the blood level of FSH varies significantly throughout the menstrual cycle, so it is important to know the first day of the last menstrual period before the test is performed.

 The FSH level increases rapidly to reach its highest concentration just before ovulation occurs, which is about midway through the cycle (e.g. day 14 of a 28-day cycle).
 When used in treating infertility, the FSH test can be repeated several times to help pinpoint the exact time of ovulation, which is when the ovary releases an egg.

-FSH levels that remain persistently high indicate a condition called “primary ovarian failure,” where the ovaries aren’t functioning properly.
-Elevated levels of FSH can also be seen produced by certain pituitary gland tumors.
+FSH levels that remain persistently high indicate a condition called primary ovarian failure, where the ovaries aren’t functioning properly.
+Elevated levels of FSH can also be the result of certain pituitary gland tumors.

 The FSH test is also performed when a boy or girl has not entered puberty as expected, or appears to be entering puberty early.
 Low levels are found in the delayed onset of puberty, and high levels are linked to early onset (or precocious) puberty.